Project Portfolio Management – 5 Benefits and 5 Common Mistakes

 4. Letting changes get out of hand

 Scope creep is pervasive in project management and difficult to manage because, as the name suggests, it creeps up on you.
 Additional requests and added features strain resources and can affect the focus of the product vision.
 And without the proper control, they can severely affect project success.
-However, scope creep can be curtailed by strong project management and product ownership.
+Scope creep can be curtailed by strong project management and product ownership.

 5. Not using a project management tool